 The remuneration for Board Directors (excluding External Board Directors) and Corporate Executive Officers, etc. consists of fixed remuneration (cash remuneration), short-term incentive plan (cash remuneration) based on individual assessments for each fiscal year, and long-term incentive plan (stock remuneration) based on attainments of the consolidated performance targets for each fiscal year.
-EBITDA for the existing businesses (1) shall be adopted as a performance target indicator for the long-term incentive plan in the period up to the fiscal year ending March 31, 2019.
-For the fiscal year ending March 31, 2019, the level of attainment of the adjusted EPS (2) performance target set during the fiscal year ending March 31, 2017 shall also be considered in determining the level of payment.
+EBITDA for the existing businesses (\1) shall be adopted as a performance target indicator for the long-term incentive plan in the period up to the fiscal year ending March 31, 2019.
+For the fiscal year ending March 31, 2019, the level of attainment of the adjusted EPS (\2) performance target set during the fiscal year ending March 31, 2017 shall also be considered in determining the level of payment.
 The performance-linked factor for the long-term incentive plan shall be within the range of 0% to 150%.
-Composition ratios of performance-based remuneration and stock-based remuneration that constitutes the remuneration are designed to provide sound incentives in order to achieve sustainable growth.
-Specifically, approximate ratio of "short-term incentive plan" against fixed remuneration is set at around 50% and that of long-term incentive plan against fixed remuneration is set within the range of 50% to 200%.
+Composition ratios of performance-based remuneration and stock-based remuneration that constitutes the remuneration of "short-term incentive plan" against fixed remuneration is set at around 50% and that of long-term incentive plan against fixed remuneration is set within the range of 50% to 200%.
 Meanwhile, remuneration for External Board Directors and External Audit & Supervisory Board Members shall solely consist of fixed remuneration.